-According to the American Cancer Society, Craniosacral Therapy can bring some relief to cancer patients, simply by helping them relax.
+According to the Cleveland Clinic Craniosacral Therapy can bring some relief to cancer patients, simply by helping them relax.
 This could be considered very similar to the Autonomous Sensory Meridian Response we discussed in a prior post.

 Massage is about improving blood flow which increases the speed of healing.
 So this is why our clients love Cranioscral Therapy–they feel better and think more effectively.

 Whatever you call it, massaging the head feels fabulous!
-Read on to learn more about what the American Cancer Society says about this important therapy.
+Read on to learn more about what the Cleveland Clinic says about this important therapy.

 Other common name(s): cranial balancing, cranial osteopathy, cranial sacral manipulation, craniopathy

 Scientific/medical name(s): none

 Craniosacral therapy involves light touches on the bones of the skull (including the face and mouth), spine, and pelvis to release tension and improve body movement.

 Available scientific evidence does not support claims that craniosacral therapy helps in treating cancer or any other disease.
 But it may help some people with cancer feel more relaxed.
 The gentle, hands-on method may offer some relief for symptoms of stress and tension.